 Amazon is an absolute beast in the online marketplace.
 Actually, it’s the beast if we’re being honest.
 And if you do business online, chances are you could (and should) be selling your products on Amazon.
 If you aren’t, you’re missing out on some solid potential for consistent revenue for your business.

 According to Business Insider, Amazon accounted for 54.9 percent of all online sales during this year’s Black Friday and 45 percent on Thanksgiving Day.
 Combined, that amounted to 12.78 million transactions.
 Amazon itself reports that one in three customers trust ads they see on Amazon more than ads they see elsewhere on the web.
-As you can see, Amazon’s clout and reputation should be reason enough to for you to consider advertising with them, but at what cost?
+As you can see, Amazon’s clout and reputation should be reason enough for you to consider taking part in Amazon marketing services, but at what cost?
+Is your brand safe on Amazon?

 Well, it depends.
 There are two types of advertising you can utilize with Amazon: premium ads and Amazon marketing services.